You are here

 Nicole C. Schmitt, M.D., Otolaryngology Surgeon-Scientist

-Our research is focused on novel combinations for treatment of head and neck squamous cell carcinoma (HNSCC).
+Our laboratory, which is part of the NIDCD Otolaryngology Surgeon-Scientist Program (OSSP), focuses on researching novel combinations for treatment of head and neck squamous cell carcinoma (HNSCC).
 Cisplatin chemotherapy is the most commonly used and effective systemic drug for HNSCC, but it has significant adverse effects.
 Potential strategies to limit the toxicity of cisplatin without affecting anti-tumor efficacy include using alternative agents, combining lower-dose cisplatin with other agents, and using cisplatin in combination with agents that protect normal cells of the inner ear and kidney without altering anti-tumor efficacy.
 Cell lines and a syngeneic mouse model are used to investigate the efficacy of cisplatin in combination with targeted biologic agents and putative protective agents.

 Data from our lab suggest that cisplatin may have immune-modulating effects in the tumor microenvironment, and our preclinical mouse studies show that cisplatin enhances the efficacy of anti-PD-1 immunotherapy.
 We are also investigating drugs that block inhibitor of apoptosis proteins (IAPs).
 Our preclinical data suggest that IAP inhibitors also induce an anti-tumor immune response, and these drugs may be a less toxic replacement for platinum chemotherapy.